pennapps/pennapps.com/README.md

     Your site is now running at http://localhost:8000!

-    Edit `src/pages/index.js` to see your site update in real-time!
+    Edit your page in `src/pages/yourFile.js` to see your site update in real-time!

 4.  **Learn more**